 Rather than causing the whole thyroid gland to enlarge, a cancer usually causes small growths (nodules) to develop within the thyroid.
 However, most thyroid nodules are not cancerous (malignant).
 A nodule is more likely to be cancerous if it

-Papillary cancer is the most common type, accounting for 80% of all thyroid cancers.
-About 2 to 3 times as many women as men have papillary cancer.
-Papillary cancer is more common in young people but grows and spreads more quickly in older people.
+Papillary cancer is the most common type, accounting for 70 to 80% of all thyroid cancers.
+About 3 times as many women as men have papillary cancer.
+Papillary cancer is most common between the ages of 30 and 60 but grows and spreads more quickly in older people.
 People who have received radiation treatment to the neck, usually for a noncancerous condition in infancy or childhood or for some other cancer in adulthood, are at greater risk of developing papillary cancer.

 Papillary cancer grows within the thyroid gland but sometimes spreads (metastasizes) to nearby lymph nodes.
 If left untreated, papillary cancer may spread to more distant sites.

 Papillary cancer is almost always curable.
-Nodules smaller than about a half inch (1 centimeter) are removed along with the thyroid tissue immediately surrounding them, although many experts recommend removing the entire thyroid gland.
-For larger nodules, most or all of the thyroid gland is usually removed.
+Nodules smaller than about a half inch (1 to 1.5 centimeters) are removed along with the thyroid tissue immediately surrounding them, although many experts recommend removing the entire thyroid gland.
+For larger nodules (particularly those larger than about 1.5 inches, or 4 centimeters), most or all of the thyroid gland is usually removed.
 Radioactive iodine is often given to destroy any remaining thyroid tissue or cancer.
 Thyroid hormone is also given in large doses to suppress the growth of any remaining thyroid tissue.

-Follicular cancer accounts for about 10 to15% of all thyroid cancers and is more common among older people.
+Follicular cancer accounts for about15% of all thyroid cancers and is more common among older people.
 Follicular cancer is also more common in women than in men.

 Much more aggressive than papillary cancer, follicular cancer tends to spread (metastasize) through the bloodstream, spreading cancerous cells to various parts of the body.